shsagir/play-area-sync/docs/domains.md

 1. `your-domain.co.uk/pricing` will forward to `your-domain.com/pricing`
 2. `your-domain.co.uk/pricing` and `your-domain.co.uk/pricing` will both show the same content

 What you want, in most scenarios, is the first one: forwarding.
-Serving the same content under multiple domains is confusing — not only for humans bur also for bots: The SEO spider bot might downrank your content as a duplicate.
+Serving the same content under multiple domains is confusing — not only for humans bur also for bots: The SEO spider bot might down-rank your content as a duplicate.
 You want a primary domain — one canonical name.

 ### Forwarding other domains with your domain provider